Éric Savin: Biography

-Now occasionally called a chameleon actor, Éric Savin crosses many universes like those of Sébastien Lifshitz (The Cold lands (Telefilm in 1999), Presque rien (Almost nothing) in 2000, or Laetitia Colombani in À la folie... pas du tout (To the madness not at all) in 2002.
-He works again also in 2002, with Xavier Durringer for Quoi dire de plus du coq (The Ears on the back), a TV movie for Arte, adapted from a short story by Georges Arnaud (who wrote The Wages of Fear), a pursuit race across the Amazon.
+Now occasionally called a chameleon actor, Savin crossed many universes like those of Sébastien Lifshitz (The Cold lands (Telefilm in 1999), Presque rien (Almost nothing) in 2000, or Laetitia Colombani in À la folie... pas du tout (To the madness not at all) in 2002.
+He worked again in 2002, with Xavier Durringer for Quoi dire de plus du coq (The Ears on the back), a television movie for Arte, adapted from a short story by Georges Arnaud (who wrote The Wages of Fear), a pursuit race across the Amazon.
 In the theater, he plays 'Franck Meyer' in duet with Zabou Breitman in Hilda, directed by Frédéric Belier-Garcia, at the Théâtre de l'Atelier, Paris.
 More recently at the cinema he played alongside the Cassel / Bellucci couple in Frédéric Schoendoerffer's Secret Agents in 2004.

-In 2008, with over 80 roles to his credit, he shot the Scalp TV series for Canal +, where he played Raphael a rather complex trader in 8 episodes.
-At the same time, he was at the Théâtre La Bruyère, in Chocolat Piment written by Christine Reverho, directed by José Paul (five nominations at Molières), then recently in Sans mentir (Without a lie) by Xavier Daughreil at the Théâtre Tristan-Bernard, Paris.
+In 2008, with over 80 roles to his credit, he shot the Scalp television series for Canal +, where he played Raphael, a trader in eight episodes.
+At the same time, he was at the Théâtre La Bruyère, in Chocolat Piment written by Christine Reverho, directed by José Paul (five nominations at Molières), and then recently in Sans mentir (Without a lie) by Xavier Daughreil at the Théâtre Tristan-Bernard, Paris.

-He returns to cinema in the political thriller Une affaire d'État (A State affair) directed by Eric Valette in 2009, Copacabana by Marc Fitoussi in 2010, and Une pièce montée (Mounted Piece), adapted from the bestseller by Blandine Le Callet, a choral film bringing together several generations of actors and directed by Denys Granier-Deferre.
+He returned to cinema in the political thriller Une affaire d'État (A State affair) directed by Eric Valette in 2009, Copacabana by Marc Fitoussi in 2010, and Une pièce montée (Mounted Piece), adapted from the bestseller by Blandine Le Callet, a choral film bringing together several generations of actors and directed by Denys Granier-Deferre.
 As well as performing in Captifs, first feature film by Yann Gozlan in 2010, which won the grand prize of the Gérardmer 2007 International Fantastic Film Festival.

-He appeared in one episode of the short lived French TV series Clash as Daniel which was broadcast on France 2 in 2012.
+He appeared in one episode of the television series Clash, as Daniel, which was broadcast on France 2 in 2012.

 In 2013, he directed his first short film Cadrage/débordement based on a man about play his first rugby match.
 He also starred in a sequel to Lady Bar (TV movie), Lady bar 2 directed by Xavier Durringer, set in Thailand.

-In 2014, he is the very credible hierarchical superior sadistic of the subject heroine of Les Heures souterraines (The underground hours) a TV movie for Arte, directed by Philippe Harel taken from the eponymous novel by Delphine Le Vigan.
+In 2014, he played the sadistic of the subject heroine of Les Heures souterraines (The underground hours), a television movie for Arte, directed by Philippe Harel taken from the eponymous novel by Delphine Le Vigan.

-He appeared on The Chalet on France 2 which is now on Netflix.
+He appeared on The Chalet on France 2, which is now on Netflix.